Sluke950/Membean_Bot/README.md

 # Membean Bot
 Fully functional Membean bot that receives frequent updates.
 Simpy copy and paste into the inspector window and off you go!
 Made completely with JavaScript.

-# Version - Current: 1.1
+# Version - Current: 2.0 Beta
-- Version 2 currently in beta, release soon
+- Version 3 currently in beta
-  - Allows user to choose to skip new words and get notified of new words
+  - New look
   - Creates a log of all new words
+  - Hides controls to prevent detention by teacher

+# Operating the Bot
+- Open the inspector window (ctrl + shift + I for most devices)
+- Copy and paste whichever version you choose into the inspector window
+- If version allows you to turn the bot on and off (versions past 1.1) start the bot as clost to the beginning of the question or before as possible

 # Information

-- You may miss the first question
+- Depending on when you start the bot, you may miss the first 1-2 questions

-- Skips the studies, so if you want to know them make sure to wait for the version that allows you to turn it off
+# Legal Information - READ
+- The creator of the bot is not responsible for any punishment given to a consumer